 Czesław Miłosz (1980)

-Although he remained living in the United States all the rest of his life, he acquired a notable fame in Poland, where secret editions of his poems often circulated in the underground movements.
-When Miłosz received the Nobel Prize in Literature in 1980, the communist government of Poland was, however, forced to authorize the publication of his poems.
+Although he lived in the United States for the remainder of his life, he acquired a notable fame in Poland, where secret editions of his poems often circulated in the underground movements.
+When Miłosz received the Nobel Prize in Literature in 1980, the communist government of Poland found itself forced to authorize the publication of his poems.
 He died in Krakow in 2004 at the age of 93.

 Wisława Szymborska (1996)

-After moving to Krakow with her family, she studied at the Jagiellonian University in Poland’s former capital and published her first poem in 1945, I Seek the Word, which appeared in a local newspaper, followed several years later by her first volume of poetry, That’s why We are Alive (1952), the same year she joined the Polish Writers’ Association – highly influenced by the codes of socialist realism, which she later repudiated with her second volume, Questioning Yourself.
+After moving to Krakow with her family, she studied at the Jagiellonian University in Poland’s former capital and published her first poem in 1945, I Seek the Word, which appeared in a local newspaper.
+It was followed several years later by her first volume of poetry, That’s why We are Alive (1952) – highly influenced by the codes of socialist realism, which she later repudiated with her second volume, Questioning Yourself.

-Famous for her dislike of public appearances and media coverage and her attachment to protect her privacy from the public eye, she died in Krakow, where she resided most of her life, in 2012 at the age of 88.
+Famous for her dislike of public appearances and media coverage and her attachment to protect her privacy, she died in Krakow, where she resided most of her life, in 2012 at the age of 88.

 Olga Tokarczuk (2018)

-Olga Tokarczuk is also a prominent intellectual public figure in Poland, known for her activism in favour of feminism, veganism and progressive liberal views, and an outspoken critic of the current government.
-For more info and to delve into her fascinating literary universe, you can read Kafkadesk’s own insight article about Tokarczuk’s work.
+Olga Tokarczuk is also a prominent intellectual public figure in Poland, known for her activism in favour of feminism, veganism and progressive liberal views, and an outspoken critic of the PiS government.
+To learn more about her fascinating literary universe, you can read Kafkadesk’s own article about Tokarczuk’s work.